 - Economy of China

 In recent past, the average annual GDP growth rate of China was 10% (for past 30-years).
-Chinese economy was labelled as the second largest economies of the world after United State of America.
+Chinese economy is labelled as the second largest economies of the world after United State of America.
 Eastern region of China was the major contributor to this milestone achievement.
 It’s very interesting to note that the GDP per capita of Eastern Region is US$ 15,000 on average whereas the Western Region (close to Pakistan and India) is less than US$ 2,000.
-China’s mega plan is to gradually increase the GDP per Capita of Easter Region equivalent or higher than Western Region.
+China’s mega plan is focused on gradual increment in the GDP per Capita of Western Region to make it equivalent or higher than GDP per capita of Eastern Region.

 Global Growth Challenges post Financial crisis of 2007-2008